 A self-described “worker bee,” Cheryl has a vision for getting across the climate protection finish line through small but mighty local actions.
-In 2019-2020 she worked to coordinate volunteers to advocate for the Los Altos City Council to pass building codes that “reach beyond” the California Energy Codes, or Reach Codes, to help lower the carbon footprint of the city.
-The advocacy skills she learned through the Community Advocates Leadership Academy in 2017 – including speaking to elected officials, creating coalitions, mentoring others to advocate – have been instrumental in Cheryl’s success so far.
+In 2019-2020 she worked to coordinate volunteers to advocate for the Los Altos City Council to pass reach codes – building codes that “reach beyond” the California Energy Codes – to help lower the carbon footprint of the city.
+The advocacy skills she learned through the Green Foothills Leadership Program in 2017 have been instrumental to Cheryl’s success, especially in speaking to elected officials, creating coalitions, and mentoring others to advocate for the environment.
 The City Council passed the Reach Codes in November, and the California Energy Commission approved them on January 24, 2021.

-But one of the most important CALA-related assets she brought to this endeavor was her connection with fellow cohort member, Uriel Hernandez.
+One of the most important Leadership Program-related assets she brought to this endeavor was her connection with her fellow Leadership Program cohort member, Uriel Hernandez.
 “I was advised by a city Mountain View City Council member to have a resident of East Palo Alto speak to the Los Altos City Council as a representative of a community that would be directly impacted by sea level rise.
 I knew Uriel was an EPA resident, and I called him.
 For him it was a call out of the blue, but he agreed without hesitation.
 I was so impressed by his eloquent and on-target comments to Council.
 He was perfect!”
-She notes that without CALA, she would never have had the chance to connect with the young arborist from East Palo Alto.
+She notes that without the Leadership Program, she would never have had the chance to connect with the young arborist from East Palo Alto.
 As a member of that city’s Planning Commission, Uriel was exploring strong, progressive reach codes for local climate action as well.
 Together, they shared information and strategies to strengthen their work.
-East Palo Alto passed Reach Codes in October, 2020.
+East Palo Alto passed Reach Codes in October 2020.